stride3d/stride-docs/en/manual/files-and-folders/external-packages/index.md

 In Stride it is possible to use external [Nuget](https://www.nuget.org/) packages in your projects.
 These packages can contain not only code, but also their own **assets and resources**.

-This system allows you to create and share your own packages for Stride with other people, as well as get access to those made by others.
+This system allows you to create and share your own packages for Stride with other people, as well as access those made by others.

 ## In this section
 * [What is Nuget](what-is-nuget.md)